adamorucu/gpu-programming-course/hw_1/FDD3360HT23_HW1_Adam_Orucu.md

 ## Exercise 3 - Rodinia CUDA benchmarks and Comparison with CPU

-In both images provided the results on the top are on a GPU and on the bottom on one thread using OpenMP.
-The programs executed on CUDA is faster ann both of the programs - heartwall and k-means.
-These tasks are imaging and data mining tasks which can be done in parallel.
-For this reason GPU performs it muchs faster.
+I've carried out experiments the heartwall and k-means tests.
+Changing the Makefile was not necessary however I removed the unnecessary file complitations to simplify the process and shorten the compilcation times.
+The two selected tasks are imaging and data mining tasks which can be done in parallel.
+Looking at the results in the below figures it can be seen that for both tests the execution time is more than twice as fast on a GPU compared to a CPU.
+While both executions can be parallelised the OMP code has been run using a single thread while the CUDA code uses 256 threads per block for the  imaging task.
+This is means that it can do many more calculations at the same time.

 ![heartwall](heartwall.png)